otisdog8/cse15l-lab-reports/lab3.md

 written_2/travel_guides/berlitz2/Bahamas-WhereToGo.txt:The straw market fronts onto Bay Street, one of the leading duty-free shopping capitals of the world.
 Only a few years ago this street was the domain of the Bay Street Boys, a small group of men who controlled all economic activity in the Bahamas; now Bay Street seduces visitors with huge sparkling gems, hundreds of ounces of gold, and the smell of a thousand designer fragrances.
 The façades of the pretty 18th-century shops hide modern air-conditioned shopping palaces piled high with luxury goods.
 ```

-## Option 1
+## Part 2

-These outputs are getting a little long, so for option 1, I chose to use the -o option which makes grep print only the parts of the file (or input) that match the pattern.
-I combine this with the -n option which prints the line number of a match, so I know what I'm looking for.
+These outputs are getting a little long, so for part 2, I chose to use the -o option which makes grep print only the parts of the file (or input) that match the pattern.
+I combine this with the -n option which prints the line number of a match, so I know where to look in the file.
 What's notable is this can be used with wc to count the number of times a pattern occurs in a given input or file.
 I found this option on the manpage.

 ### Example 1